mpsamurai/homepage/README.md

 # Home Page of MPS

-This is the first version of MPS's Homepage developed by [the MPS Homepage Developer Team](https://github.com/orgs/mpsamurai/teams/home-page-developers/members).
+This is the first version of MPS's Homepage developed by the MPS Homepage Developers Team.

 # Contributors